JSRagman/ATxmega32E5/README.md

 System clock, RTC, and TWI configuration good to go.
 Displaying a message from EEPROM to a TWI-connected display.

-#### Slow Coach

-This is my first contact with Atmel's (ok... fine, Microchip's) xmega line.
-To make matters worse, I actually read datasheets and application notes.

-I come back here periodically and read the Purpose section, above, just to remind myself...

 ## Development Tools
 #### Atmel Studio 7 - AVR Assembler
 #### Atmel ICE - Program and Debug Interface (PDI)